pnz1990/tictactoe-k8s/README.md

 # Tic Tac Toe - Kubernetes Reference Application

 A production-ready reference application demonstrating modern DevOps and Kubernetes best practices.
-This simple Tic Tac Toe game serves as a template for building secure, scalable, and maintainable containerized applications.
+This Tic Tac Toe game serves as a template for building secure, scalable, and maintainable containerized applications with business metrics.

 ## Architecture Overview